This post is also available in: French

 Skiing, skating and saunas

 Swedes are active people and the weather doesn’t stop them.
 In winter, when the lakes freeze over, skating is a popular activity and there are several outdoor skating rinks in Stockholm.
 At the ice rink in Kungsträdgården, a large central park, skates are available to hire, lively music plays and there are also plenty of bars, restaurants, and shops in the surrounding area to explore.
 There are often other events going on in Kungsträdgården too, such as festivals of food, culture, and art.
-A calendar of events can be found on Stockholm City’s website.
 For people who want to get off the ice rink and out onto the frozen water, it is possible to skate both on the inner-city lakes as well as further out into the archipelago.
 Skating on natural ice can be dangerous, so it’s highly recommended to book a tour and go with an experienced guide who will have safety equipment and knowledge of the local conditions.
 Lessons for beginners are also available for those with little or no skating experience.

 Downhill and cross-country skiing are also common winter activities, once the snow has arrived.
 Downhill skiing can be enjoyed at Hammarbybacken, which has a blue, red and black run and is easily accessible by public transport from central Stockholm.
 While Hellasgården, also close to the city centre, is popular for cross-country skiing.
 For a really Swedish experience, at Hellasgården it is possible to take a sauna before cooling off by jumping into the freezing lake, with a hole in the ice kept open during the winter for this very reason.